21st January 2019

 - Your general hormone health – eg. whether prolactin is causing irregular cycles

 There is a lot of misinformation about the value of these tests, and what hormones you should and shouldn’t test, in this blog I set out the facts about AMH.
+To learn more about PCOS check out our blog on PCOS and pregnancy.

 What is AMH?